The Best Suburbs in Geelong for Living – 2026 Guide

 SuburbMedian House Price5-Year GrowthRental Yield (%)Key Highlights

-Armstrong Creek$650,000N/A (new area)4.0%Growth corridor; recent developments and ongoing infrastructure; demand for new homes (families, investors).
+Armstrong Creek$665,000N/A (limited longer-term series)4.1%Growth corridor; recent developments and ongoing infrastructure; demand for new homes (families, investors).

 5-year growth estimates are based on recent annual averages.
 Source: Open Agent and Domain